ParallelMaths/parallel/pages/8-01-ma-kettle.md

 @[youtube](t8XMeocLflc?rel=0)

 ::: problem id=5 marks=2
-__5.1__ Using the mistaken approach Ma and Pa Kettle, what is 3 x 16?
+__5.1__ Using the mistaken approach of Ma and Pa Kettle, what is 3 x 16?
 You might need to watch video again.

 ![](/resources/8-01-ma-kettle/blackboard-sum.png)